mikechristle/ThinkErcize/README.md

 A game to improve your concentration.
 Your job is to route a set of trains to the train barn of the same color.

+### Maze Escape
+Your jab is to find your way out of a 3D maze.

 ### Laser Path
 The purpose of this game is to develop your short term memory.
 For each of 10 rounds, a set of diagonal mirrors will be briefly displayed.